Semiparametric Discovery and Estimation of Interaction in Mixed Exposures using Stochastic Interventions: Applications

-We configured our methodology using default learners and employed a 20-fold CV without a quantile threshold for the F-statistic of the basis function.
-The built-in algorithms of the Super Learner were used to identify variable associations in the discovery procedure, using linear terms and two-way interactions of earth models and various hyperparameters (13 models in total).
-Given the data range, a $\delta$ value of 2 was fixed for all exposures, denoting a focus on counterfactual changes in telomere length for an increase in 2 ng / g or pg / g across exposures that predict telomere length depending on the scale of exposure.
+We configured our methodology using default learners and employed a 5-fold CV.
+Given the data range, a $\delta$ value of half a standard deviation was used for all exposures, denoting a focus on counterfactual changes in telomere length for an increase in half a standard deviation across exposures that predict the telomere length depending on the scale of exposure.